MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/EnvironmentVariables.md

 ### If a value is changed, when does the new value get used in canvas apps and cloud flows?

-It may take up to an hour to fully publish updated environment variables because the value is pushed into the apps and flows asynchronously.
+It might take up to an hour to fully publish updated environment variables because the value is pushed into the apps and flows asynchronously.

 ### Are premium licenses required?